VasilisKokotakis/VasilisKokotakis/README.md

 - 🧪 Experimenting with the new
 - 🤝 Collaborating on challenges that make both computers *and me* think

-I’m always learning, always tinkering, and occasionally talking to my code like it owes me money.
+I'm always learning, always tinkering, and occasionally talking to my code like it owes me money.

 > **Fun fact:** I went from mining rocks to mining data ➜ now I craft with code instead of concrete.